abhishek-kakkar/BeagleLogic/README.md

 Directories:

-* beaglelogic-firmware: PRU Firmware
+* firmware: PRU Firmware
-* beaglelogic-kernel-driver: Device Tree overlay source and kernel module source and Makefile.
+* kernel: Device Tree overlay source and kernel module source and Makefile.
-**The default BeagleBone kernel v3.8.13-bone60 and above ship with BeagleLogic support.
+**The default BeagleBone kernel v4.9.31-ti-r41 and above ship with BeagleLogic support.
 You can verify it using the command** ```modinfo beaglelogic```
-* beaglelogic-server: Node.JS backend and static file server for the web interface
+* server: Node.JS backend and static file server for the web interface
 * cape: The cape design files (KiCAD schematic and PCB file only.
 Production Gerbers are available separately.)
 * webapp: A minimal web client for BeagleLogic.
 Uses sigrok-cli internally for data acquisition